Hurricane Eta and Iota quick facts

 Hurricane Eta caused a life-threatening storm surge, catastrophic winds, flash flooding and landslides.

-Over 2.5 million people have been affected in Nicaragua, Honduras, El Salvador, Cuba, Jamaica and the Bahamas.
+Over 2.5 million people were affected in Nicaragua, Honduras, El Salvador, Cuba, Jamaica and the Bahamas.

 3 men talking, 2 of them in masks and taking notes